mathspp/mathspp/pages/02.blog/503-days-working-full-time-on-foss-lessons-learned/item.md

 I think the key points here are that

- 1. you should ask the question(s) with the assumption that the person whose code your reviewing has a good reason for having done things differently from what you expected; and
+ 1. you should ask the question(s) with the assumption that the person whose code you're reviewing has a good reason for having done things differently from what you expected; and
  2. you shouldn't refrain from asking questions, regardless of how silly or basic they may seem.

-Point 1. is important because you don't want the other person to be on the defensive and because you should understand the reasoning behind the author's decisions.
+Point 1. is important because you don't want the other person to feel they're being attacked and because you should understand the reasoning behind the author's decisions.
 Point 2. is important because you want to learn as much as possible...
 And because some times people just forget about simpler alternatives (even senior developers).

 I'm happy to report that I've fully embraced the mindset of asking questions, even when they may sound silly, so exposing my lack of knowledge in certain areas didn't hurt my ego too much...